 SVN vs CVS are both version control files.
-They are mostly used by teams that are collaborating for a single project.SVN stands for SubVersioN and CVS stands for Concurrent Versions System.
-They allow the team members to keep a track of all changes that are being made and also know who is developing what.
+They are mostly used by teams that are collaborating on a single project.SVN stands for SubVersioN, and CVS stands for Concurrent Versions System.
+They allow the team members to keep track of all changes made and know who is developing what.
 SVN is different from CVS as it allows atomic commits.
 Atomic commit allows the user to either apply a commit either fully or not at all.
-Using SVN a commit can be easily rolled back while in CVS it is not possible to undo partial commit.
-Let us have a look at the differences below
+Using SVN, a commit can be easily rolled back, while in CVS, it is not possible to undo a partial commit.
+Let us have a look at the differences below.

 Head to Head Comparison Between SVN and CVS (Infographics)